-2) The report under sub-section (1) shall contain - a) whether the repayment plan was approved or rejected and if approved, the list the modifications, if any; b) the resolutions which were proposed at the meeting and the decision on such resolutions; c) list of the creditors who were present or represented at the meeting, and the voting records of each creditor for all meetings of the creditors; and d) such other information as the resolution professional thinks appropriate to make known to the Adjudicating Authority. a) whether the repayment plan was approved or rejected and if approved, the list the modifications, if any; b) the resolutions which were proposed at the meeting and the decision on such resolutions; c) list of the creditors who were present or represented at the meeting, and the voting records of each creditor for all meetings of the creditors; and d) such other information as the resolution professional thinks appropriate to make known to the Adjudicating Authority. resolution and approval/ rejection/ modification of the repayment plan etc. - 113.
+(c) list of the creditors who were present or represented at the meeting, and the voting records of each creditor for all meetings of the creditors; and (d) such other information as the resolution professional thinks appropriate to make known to the Adjudicating Authority.
+To prepare a report of the meeting of creditors on repayment plan.
+To ensure that the report should contain: (a) whether the repayment plan was approved or rejected and if approved, the list the modifications, if any; (b) the resolutions which were proposed at the meeting and the decision on such resolutions; (c) list of the creditors who were present or represented at the meeting, and the voting records of each creditor for all meetings of the creditors; and (d) such other information as the resolution professional thinks appropriate to make known to the Adjudicating Authority.
+To adhere to the timelines in preparation of the report of meeting of creditors on repayment plan.
+Report of the meeting of creditors on repayment plan should be drafted in a proper manner covering all the detailed discussion and decision on proposed resolution and approval/ rejection/modification of the repayment plan etc. 113.
 Notice of decisions taken at meeting of creditors.
-The resolution professional shall provide a copy of the report of the meeting of creditors prepared under section 99 to - a) the debtor; b) the creditors, including those who were not present at the meeting; and c) the Adjudicating Authority.
+The resolution professional shall provide a copy of the report of the meeting of creditors prepared under section 99 to - (a) the debtor; (b) the creditors, including those who were not present at the meeting; and (c) the Adjudicating Authority.
 The Resolution Professional ensure that copy of the report of the meeting of the creditors to be served to all the person as prescribed in section 113 of IBC, 2016.
 The resolution professional shall file the repayment plan, as approved by the creditors, along with the report mentioned in section 106 or 112, as the case may be, with the Adjudicating Authority on or before completion of 120 days from the resolution process commencement date.
-The resolution professional shall provide the copies of the documents filed with the Adjudicating Authority under sub- RP may serve copy of the report of the meeting of the creditors through various modes of communication i.e., electronically (Email, WhatsApp), R.P.A.D./ Courier, etc.
+The resolution professional shall provide the copies of the documents filed with the Adjudicating Authority under sub-regulation (1) to the guarantor and the creditors, within three days from the date of such meeting.
+RP may serve copy of the report of the meeting of the creditors through various modes of communication i.e., electronically (Email, WhatsApp), R.P.A.D./ Courier, etc.